 The pundits often say that nothing lasts forever.
-Perhaps this is true, but our Pennsylvania Yacht Club (PYC), established in 1943, will soon be 75 years young and is getting better with every passing year.
+Perhaps this is true, but our Pennsylvania Yacht Club (PYC), established in 1943, is 75 years young and is getting better with every passing year.
 At times it was not easy to do: fiscal problems often appeared and were finally solved; extensive remodeling of our clubhouse and improving the grounds and equipment were a must; and most of all, having each member work for the common good had to be achieved.

 Let us start at PYC’s beginning.
 In early 1943 eighteen members of a different yacht club in Philadelphia decided to form another club for boating and social affairs.
 The new club was to be entirely independent of the parent club.
 After spending a great deal of time and effort, they found an underused area of land along State Road in Andalusia in Lower Bucks County.
 This tract contained a little over six acres extending from State Road to the shore of the Delaware River; the price paid for this tract was about $7,000.
 Can you imagine what waterfront property would cost today?